Top 7 Myths About Adopting a Cat

 PHOTO © Ray Setup Photography + ASPCA

-Cats and dogs don’t get along.
+Myth #5: Cats and dogs don’t get along

 AdobeStock_271934218 copy

 Outside of cartoons and comics, most cats and dogs get along just fine, and many even grow to love each other.
 The key is a thought-out, well-managed introduction.
-You’d do the same thing if you brought anyone new into your household.

-Cats aren’t good with little kids.
+Myth #6: Cats aren’t good with little kids

 AdobeStock_444138885 copy

-Research shows that kids raised with pets reap emotional and physical benefits, and cats are just as much to thank as dogs.
-(For that matter, so are guinea pigs, ferrets, fish, birds, rabbits, and reptiles.)
-Cats may not offer as many sloppy kisses or want as many belly rubs as dogs, but they bring their own gifts to young families.
-Adopting an adult cat, versus a kitten, may be a smart move, as their more low-key demeanor has a calming effect.
-Cats are also great teachers, helping young kids learn about patience, empathy, gentleness, and respecting personal space.
+Research shows that kids raised with pets reap emotional and physical benefits.
+Cats may not offer as many sloppy kisses or want as many belly rubs as dogs, but they bring their own special gifts to your home.